Last Updated: December 13, 2024

 Project Summary Task: The Project Summary Task in Microsoft Project is a summary task automatically created at the top level of the project hierarchy.
 It represents the entire project and summarizes critical information, such as the project start date, finish date, duration, total cost, and total work.

-OLE (Object Linking and Embedding): OLE is a feature that enables the integration of objects from one application into another.
+OLE (Object Linking and Embedding): This feature enables the integration of objects from one application into another.
 In Microsoft Project, OLE lets you directly link or embed objects like charts or documents from other applications into your project file.
 Embedded objects reside in Microsoft Project and can only be opened from there.
 Linked objects can be edited from Microsoft Project but live elsewhere on your system.

-Hyperlinks: Hyperlinks in Microsoft Project refer to clickable links that connect different parts of the project (like from one task to another section of the project) or link to external resources.
-These can navigate between tasks or connect to documents, websites, or other relevant information.
+Hyperlinks: Hyperlinks in Microsoft Project refer to clickable links that connect different parts of the project (such as from one task to another section) or link to external resources.
+These links can navigate between tasks or connect to documents, websites, or other relevant information.
 Hyperlinks enhance project documentation and provide quick access to additional details or related materials.

 Exercise 1: Set Up Your Master Project (30 minutes)

-In addition, if you are working with a Coach or planning to obtain one or more completion certificates, you must provide your master project for review.
-This project will be evaluated and analyzed by a Certified Master Coach or Master Class Reviewer and analyzed by one or more analytical tools that evaluate Microsoft Project plans.
+In addition, if you are working with a Coach or planning to obtain one or more completion certificates, you must provide your Master Project for review.
+This project will be evaluated and analyzed by a Certified Master Coach or Master Class Reviewer and one or more analytical tools that assess the technical quality of plans built in Microsoft Project.

-Next, make sure your new project is showing the Project Summary Task.
-If you do not see row zero, which initially will display the file name, select the Gantt Chart Format tab on the ribbon and then put a checkmark next to Project Summary Task in the Show/Hide group.
+Next, make sure your new project shows the Project Summary Task.
+If you do not see row zero, which initially displays the file name, select the Gantt Chart Format tab on the ribbon and then put a checkmark next to the Project Summary Task in the Show/Hide group.

 The default selection in Microsoft Project does not show the Project Summary Task.
-Thus, many new users often create their own project summary task, creating unnecessary redundancy.
+Thus, many new users often create their project summary task, thus creating unnecessary redundancy.

 Then, select a project to work on during this MS Project Master Class.
-Ideally, this project is work-related.
+Ideally, this project is work-related, as mentioned.
 The value of choosing a work-related project is that you get work done during the class, and learning is more relevant since you are applying what you learn immediately to the type of project you manage.

 An alternative to a work-related project is a personal project.
 An individual project could include an event like a wedding, a kitchen remodel, planning out an executive MBA program, an investment program, buying or selling your home, obtaining your PMP certification, or a significant landscape project.